izzymsft/Getting-Started-with-Contributing-to-Apache-Kafka/README.md

 Even if you are not able to participate as a presenter, you can still share my ideas/thoughts and get feedback.

 Please reach out if you are interested in partnering on this.
-We plan to submit the CFP on Friday (May 15).
+We plan to submit the CFP on Friday (May 15) around 9:00pm UTC.

 Thanks.